MBradbury/iot-trust-task-alloc/README.md

 # Setup

-This system assumes the use of [Zolertia RE-Mote rev.b](https://zolertia.io/product/re-mote/) hardware for IoT deployments.
-Parts of the implementation depend on the hardware accelerated cryptograpic operations they provide.
+This system assumes the use of [Zolertia RE-Mote rev.b](https://zolertia.io/product/re-mote/) or [nRF52840](https://www.nordicsemi.com/Products/nRF52840) hardware for IoT deployments.
+Parts of the implementation depend on the hardware accelerated cryptographic operations they provide.

 ## Development